The bloodlines of the HALS, WHIPS, BULLETS,

 than most horses could gallop.

-ALLANís greatest reputation came as a sire of good
+ALLANís greatest reputation came as a sire of

-colt performed the easy gliding gait which carried its rider
+the colt performed the easy gliding gait which carried its rider

 effortlessly along the country roads of Coffee County.
 ALLANís stud